voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Two hundred years ago, it wasn't possible.
 Even today, we live busy lives, and there's just too much to keep up with.

 And so our current solution is to elect dedicated political representatives.

 Instead of expecting everyone to know the ins-and-outs of policy, we give the work to a small number of legislators: 535 in our country of 300 million.

-**This helps with our issue of not enough time to stay informed, but [introduces new problems](/assets/article_images/2016-09-21-what-is-liquid-democracy/congressional-approval-history.png):**
+**This helps in many ways, but [introduces new problems](/assets/article_images/2016-09-21-what-is-liquid-democracy/congressional-approval-history.png):**

 1. We may disagree with & distrust our limited choice of candidates.
 2. We're often stuck with electoral campaigns dominated more by personality than policy.
-3. If this wasn't bad enough, once elected, politicians can become huge targets for corruption, with little accountability. ([Even the President admits this](https://www.youtube.com/watch?v=e4tHW9_bb08).)
+3. Perhaps worst of all, once elected, politicians can become huge targets for corruption, with little accountability.
+[Even the President admits this](https://www.youtube.com/watch?v=e4tHW9_bb08).

 #### Liquid democracy can solve all three problems.